abrarrahmanabir/LOCAS/README.md

 ```

 ## How to Run Inference
-Run the following command to perform inference :
+Run the following command to perform inference with the test dataset 'testsetv2.csv' and corresponding embeddings are in 'test_embeddings.npy'.

    ```bash
    python inference_final.py
 ```

 ### RiNALMo Embedding Generation
-Run the following command to generate language model embeddings for any dataset.
+Run the following command to generate language model embeddings for any custom dataset.
+Put the dataset in place of 'dataset.csv' with the required format and it will generate .npy file with the embeddings.
+You can use it for training or inference.
+We have provided an example 'dataset.csv' and 'dataset.npy'.

    ```python
    python emb_gen_final.py